-But what is behind the dark cloaks adorned with red clouds?
+But what lies behind the dark cloaks adorned with red clouds?
 Who was really pulling the strings?
 This article dives into the history, mysteries, and motivations of this legendary organization, answering any questions you may have about it.

-Table of Content
+Table of Contents

-What is Akatsuki?
+What is the Akatsuki?

 The main plan of the organization is to capture all the Bijuu — tailed beasts of immense power, such as the Kyuubi (Nine Tails) and the Sanbi (Three Tails) — to concentrate this power into a single ultimate weapon.
 The goal is to create a world of “forced peace,” where the fear of absolute power would prevent new conflicts.
 However, behind this facade, there are even darker motivations, orchestrated by a mysterious mentor who aims for something much greater.

-Who founded Akatsuki?
+Who founded the Akatsuki?

 The original Akatsuki was founded by Yahiko, a ninja from the Land of Rain, with the dream of bringing peace to a region devastated by conflicts between great nations.
 Yahiko formed the organization alongside his friends Nagato and Konan, believing they could create positive change.
 However, after Yahiko’s tragic death, Nagato took command and transformed the organization, abandoning its ideals of peace.

-What are the members of the Akatsuki?
+Who are the members of the Akatsuki?

 The most well-known members of the Akatsuki are: